searxng/searxng/docs/admin/android_termux.rst

 Android / Termux Installation
+Note: not the official installation from Searxng team
 =============================

 It is possible to run SearXNG on Android devices using the Termux app, turning your mobile phone into a private self-hosted search engine.